avi-2-avi/enron-corp-challenge/README.md

 This will help to visualize the profiling graph and flame graph to revise which processes take more time and how they are running.

-You can also save the graph as a pdf file as so:
+You can also save the graph as a PDF file:

 ```bash
 go tool pprof -pdf http://localhost:6060/debug/pprof/profile\?seconds\=30